 Aid stations will begin at the 1.5 mile mark on the MacArthur Causeway and approximately every mile thereafter including locations at the start and finish line.
 Water and Gatorade Endurance Formula (lemon-lime) will be provided at each aid station along the course.
 Medical personnel will also be present at all aid stations and in the start and finish area.
 Baptist Health South Florida will make sure runners are provided with top-notch first aid care.

 Staying hydrated is key when runners pound the pavement on January 28th during the Miami Marathon.
-Miami-Dade’s Water is fresh, delicious and tested more than 210,000 each year.
+Miami-Dade’s Water is fresh, delicious and tested more than 210,000 times each year.
 So whether you cross the finish line first or toward the end of the pack, you are already a winner by drinking Miami-Dade water.
 So drink up with confidence.

 In order to comply with city permits, the roads will reopen in a graduated fashion.
 We require that participants be properly prepared and trained to complete the full marathon (26.2 miles) within 6 hours (14 min/mile pace).
 However, the full marathon finish line will remain open for 7 hours (16 min/mile pace).
 Please note that after the 6-hour pace, participant support (e.g. aid and water stations, volunteers, course marshals, clocks, etc.) is NOT guaranteed, and you will be required to adhere to local pedestrian rules (move to curbsides, break down lanes, sidewalks, etc.).
 Medals and official finish times will be given to all finishers who complete the race within 7 hours.